KOSHER DINING UALBANY

 For decades UAlbany maintained a Kosher Kitchen dining program on Dutch Quad, that later moved for a few years to Indian (now renamed Indigenous) Quad when Dutch closed its dining hall, and during Covid switched to packaged take-out meals from the nearby Kosher Price Chopper in Colonie.
 The packaged meals (while fresh, not frozen) weren’t seen as fully adequate solutions for the students for all their meals, so for the 2021-2022 year the following arrangement was set up for those on the Kosher Dining Plan:

-Students on the (various) UAS meal-plans at UAlbany have the option of checking off Kosher when choosing (or changing) a meal plan for an added cost of $125.
+Students on the (various) UAS meal-plans at UAlbany have the option of “opting-in” for Kosher (at no extra cost).
 Students can opt in by logging into UAlbanyID.com with Net ID and Password.
-(Or contact by emailing IDcard@albany.edu).
+(Or can do the same by emailing IDcard@albany.edu).
 Remember that by choosing the Kosher opt-in, this only adds to your meal-plan and does not take away.
 Students can still use (depending on their type of meal plan) the regular dining halls as well.

 Those who are on the Kosher Meal Plan have the following arrangements for the Kosher Meals: